 The Merck Childhood Asthma Network (MCAN) commissioned the RAND Corporation to conduct a meta-analysis of the gap between recommended and actual asthma care for children in the United States, and what it would cost to close it.

 RAND presented “Estimating the Impact of Improving Asthma Treatment: A Review and Synthesis of the Literature” at the State of Childhood Asthma and Future Directions Conference which precipitated a priority recommendation for the NIH to standardize asthma outcome definitions and research measures.
-MCAN successfully encouraged the NIH to explore this recommendation and, as a result, the NIH convened the Asthma Outcomes Workshop in 2010.
+MCAN successfully encouraged the NIH to explore this recommendation and, as a result, the National Institutes of Health (NIH) convened the Asthma Outcomes Workshop in 2010.

 NIH Asthma Outcomes Workshop